How to Choose the Right SSL Certificate for Your Business

 Why SSL Certificates Are Essential for Your Business

-Before diving into the selection process, let’s quickly recap why SSL certificates are so important:
+Before diving into the different types of SSL certificates, let’s quickly review why they’re so important:

 - SEO Benefits: Google prioritizes secure websites in search rankings, meaning an SSL certificate can improve your SEO performance.